kevgo/text-runner/textrun-workspace/README.md

 <a type="workspace/existing-file-with-content">_apples.txt_ and content
 `Gala aren't that bad either!`</a> in the workspace.

-## additional-file-content
+## append-file

-The <code type="action/name-full">workspace/additional-file-content</code>
-action appends the given text to the given file.
+The <code type="action/name-full">workspace/append-file</code> action appends the given text to the given file.

 Assume the workspace contains file <a type="workspace/new-file">
 _greeting/hello.txt_ with content `hello`</a>.
 Then you execute this